openai/gym/docs/algorithmic/reversed_addition.md

 **Rewards:**

-Rewards are issued similar to other Algorithmic Environments.Reward schedule:
+Rewards are issued similar to other Algorithmic Environments.
+Reward schedule:
 - write a correct character: +1
 - write a wrong character: -.5
 - run out the clock: -1